breatheco-de/admin/README.md

 2. Clone your fork repository into your computer `git clone https://github.com/<your_github_username>/admin`
 3. Switch to the development branch:
 4. Create the .env file following the template on .env.example and make sure to use the development API host.
-5. Install the packages: `npm install`
+5. Install the packages: `npm install --legacy-peer-deps`
 6. Start the development server: `npm run start`

 ## Running the tests